 Cost

-Tourist visa (single entry)For stays longer than 30 days or if visa-free is not applicable.
+Tourist visa (single entry)For stays longer than 30 days or multiple entries.

 Common reasons for entry denial